eknowledger/XPress/README.md

 ### How do I Run Tests?
 [Eknowledger.Language.Xpress.Test](/src/Eknowledger.Language.Xpress.Test/) contains extended list of unit tests covering many cases of **XPress** expressions.
 You can run unit tests using Visual Studio test explorer, or in command line using `debug.ps1` script

-### What should I do if I found an issue?
+### How do i report a bug or a feature request?
-Please file a new issue with details and code sample in [issues](https://github.com/eknowledger/XPress/issues).
-Or you can always roll up your sleeves and [contribute](https://github.com/eknowledger/XPress#how-can-i-contribute) a fix!
+[Open a new issue](https://github.com/eknowledger/XPress/issues).
+Provide details and code samples.
+Before opening a new issue, please search for existing issues to avoid submitting duplicates.
+You can always roll up your sleeves and [contribute](https://github.com/eknowledger/XPress#how-can-i-contribute) a fix!

 ## Built With
 - [Irony](https://github.com/IronyProject/) - .NET Language Implementation Kit